nitsanavni/nitsan-asks.github.io/in-progress/GPT-use-your-tools.md

-My friend and mentor Emily Bache tells us developers "Use your tools!".

-GPT use your tools
+# GPT, Use your Tools!

+> "The right tool makes the job easy, son." - My dad, Shlomo Avni

-"Use your tools!" - Emily Bache
+> "Use your tools!" - Emily Bache

-I had the pleasure of working with Emily and she has this wonderful saying for us devs: "use it whenever there is a missed opportunity with a gentle reminder..."
+These both stuck with me since I heard them.

+I've been fortunate to work with Emily and to hear her tell this to us developers many a time.
+And she's right.
+Using tools and becoming proficient at it offloads effort, freeing up resources for better things.
+And yes, many tools have been tuned for a narrow use case, and are just 'perfect' for the job.

+# Knowhow Loss

+Some examples

 Using tools my Dad always used to say "with the right tool, the job is easy" From the second image: